-- ▶ often get better grades.
+- often get better grades.

-- ▶ perform better on tests.
+- perform better on tests.

 - have better attendance.

-- ► have fewer behaviour challenges.
+- have fewer behaviour challenges.

-- ▶ If you are able to volunteer in the school, you will get to spend valuable time with your children and learn more about their life at school. - Getting involved is a great way to show your children that you are interested in their education and that you think school is important. - ► Volunteering allows you to get to know school staff, which is really helpful if you need supports or information. - Parent volunteers are essential for organizing all kinds of school activities.
-They are a valuable resource and they make schools better. - ► Volunteering reinforces to your children the importance of contributing to the community.
+- ▶ If you are able to volunteer in the school, you will get to spend valuable time with your children and learn more about their life at school. - ► Getting involved is a great way to show children and teens that you are interested in their education and that you think school is important.
+Your visibility in the school helps all students. - ► Volunteering allows you to get to know school staff, which is really helpful if you need support or information. - Family volunteers are essential for organizing all kinds of school activities.
+Volunteers are a valuable resource and they make schools better for kids. - Volunteering reinforces to your children the importance of contributing to their school and community.

 Even if you haven't been involved in the past, it's never too late to start.
-In fact, there is often a shortage of parent volunteers at the high school level, even though parental involvement is just as beneficial as your children advance to higher grade levels.
+In fact, there is often a shortage of parent volunteers at the high school level, even though parental involvement is just as beneficial as students advance to higher grade levels.

-Parents can contribute to schools in many different ways.

-- ► If you are able to volunteer in the school, you can: - Share your special knowledge and skills, such as your talents for sewing, cooking, carpentry, carving, speaking your language, etc. - Read with students, either individually or in small groups - · Listen to students read to you

-- Help with music, arts and crafts, dancing, and other learning activities

-- Lend a hand during field trips

-- Help with breakfast and lunch programs
+- ▶ Parent volunteers can contribute to schools in many different ways.
+You can: - share your special knowledge and skills, such as your talents for sewing, cooking, carpentry, carving, speaking your language, etc. - read with students, either individually or in small groups. - · listen to students read to you. - help with music, arts and crafts, dancing, and other learning activities. - lend a hand during field trips. - help with breakfast and lunch programs. - tutor students one-on-one.

-- Tutor students one-on-one

-- Assist in the school library
+- assist in the school library.

-- Help to coach a sports team
+- · help coach a sports team.

-- Take photos at school events
+- · take photos at school events.

-- Help to keep bulletin boards neat and up to date
+- help keep bulletin boards neat and up to date.

-- Talk with students using your own language
+- talk with students using your traditional language.

-- Assist students with extra math drills
+- · assist students with extra math drills.

-- Volunteer in the computer lab
+- volunteer in the computer lab.

-- · Organize or assist with an after-school club
+- organize or assist with an after-school club.

-- Fundraise for the school

 The list of things you can do to help is almost endless.
 And even things that seem small can make a big difference for school staff and students!
-You don't have to share dozens and dozens of hours to make a real difference.
+You don't have to share dozens of hours to make a real difference.